 - 1. All food and horticulture projects will be sold in the Food Auction.
 Fruit & vegetable projects are eligible to sell at the auction.
-4-H Association assigns auction order based on computer random assignment. - 4-H members will receive 50% of the selling price of their items.
+Once the auction order is finalized and posted, no changes will be allowed.
+4-H'ers will sell in the order assigned.
+In the event of a Virtual 4-H Fair, a Virtual Online Auction will take precedence. - 2.
+4-H members will receive 50% of the selling price of their items.
 Each member may sell up to five items sold in two lots.
 Edgar County 4-H Association receives the remainder of the auction proceeds. - 3.
 Auction checks that have not been cashed after 90 days from issue date will not be honored.
 The money will be considered a donation to the 4-H Association. - 4.
 4-H members must present their items at the auction in order to receive payment.
-If the member is unable to attend the auction but wishes to receive payment, a request for waiver must be submitted in writing to the 4-H Association.
-If the waiver is accepted, the member must arrange for another 4-H member to present the items at the auction. - 5.
-If the 4-H member fails to present the items or if the waiver is not accepted, the 4-H Association receives 100% of the item's proceeds.
+If the member is unable to attend the auction but wishes to receive payment, a request for waiver must be submitted in writing to 4-H Association Treasurer, Penny Peterson.
+If the waiver is accepted, the member must arrange for another 4-H member to present the items at the auction.

+5. If the 4-H member fails to present the items or if the waiver is not accepted, the 4-H Association receives 100% of the item's proceeds.